Professor — Ph.D., The University of Texas at Austin

 The World of the Mexican Worker in Texas.
 College Station: Texas A&M University Press, 1993.

 Two book awards in 1994.

 El Movimiento Obrero Mexicano en el Sur de Texas, 1900-1920.
 México, D.F.: Secretaría de Educación Pública, 1986.

 Beyond the Latino World War II Hero: The Social and Political Legacy of a Generation (Co-editor with Maggie Rivas Rodríguez).
 Austin: University of Texas Press, 2009.

 Mexican Americans in Texas History; Selected Essays (Lead editor, with Cynthia Orozco and Rodolfo Rocha).
 Austin: Texas State Historical Association, 2000.

 Chicano Discourse: Selected Conference Proceedings of the National Association for Chicano Studies (Co-Editor with Tatcho Mindiola).
 Houston: A NACCS Publication, Center for Mexican American Studies, 1992.

-Texas and Its History, 2nd ed.
 (Author-Consultant to authors-editors Joe B. Frantz, Robert K. Holz, Mildred P. Mayhall, and Sam W. Newman).
+Texas and Its History, 2nd Eds.
 Dallas: Pepper Jones Martinez, Inc., Publishers, 1978.

 Essays (Since 2000)